 The Council owns the properties and is the landlord, but does not currently manage any homes.
 The Council used to directly manage these homes before Lewisham Homes was set up in 2007.

-Feedback from tenants and leaseholders will help us to make a decision later this year about whether to bring housing management services under direct control of the Council.
+Feedback from tenants and leaseholders helped us make a decision about whether to bring housing management services under direct control of the Council.

-Bringing management service in-house is something Lewisham, like councils across the country, is considering for a number of reasons:
+Bringing management service in-house is something Lewisham, like councils across the country, considered for a number of reasons:

 - Following the Grenfell fire tragedy, new regulations will come into force later this year, which will give landlords extra responsibilities which must be carried out by the Council.